by Maria Adams, MS, MPH, RD

-One common version of this diet consists of eating four meals per day, with grapefruit included at three of these meals.
+One common version of this diet consists of eating 4 meals per day, with grapefruit included at 3 of these meals.
 Other foods allowed on this particular version include as much black coffee as desired, eggs, and meat.
 A sample daily meal plan may look like this:

 A newer variation of this diet, proposed in The Grapefruit Solution, has dieters following a weight loss plan of their choice, but with grapefruit added to their daily meal plans.

 What the Research Says TOP